JackNicholas/skye-ferry-demo/content/done-and-to-do.md

 ## done

 * >>>>>>>>>>>> 2014-12-23
-* terms and conditions text
+* remove terms and conditions from footer as we don’t seem to have any!
+* reset local refs on images on shop page
 * wildlife text
 * wildlife page
 * >>>>>>>>>>>> 2014-09-25
 * gallery page demo